timoh6/TCrypto/README.markdown

 TCrypto derives encryption keys from variable data (timestamps, initializing vector, $_cipherKey and user supplied extra entropy sources).
 This quarantees that a fresh and random key will be used for each encryption operation.
-Which means (currently known) related-key attacks does not apply against AES-256 (McryptAes256Cbc).
+The key setup compined with (truncated) SHA512 hashing ensures (currently known) related-key attacks does not apply against AES-256 (McryptAes256Cbc).

 Plugins